KareldeRijk/NLP_Project-kdr/README.md

-# NLP_Project
+# Product Scorer and Review Generator project
 <<<<<<< HEAD

 The goal of this project is to build a model, deployed through a website, that finds the top 3 products per product category.
+The dataset used is the Amazon product reviews from kaggle found at https://www.kaggle.com/datasets/datafiniti/consumer-reviews-of-amazon-products/data

 The final file setup is as follows:
 - DataFrame Loading.ipynb loads the datasets and preprocesses via cleaning and embedding.
 The output is a dataframe containing the relevant information for the rest of the program.
 We separate loading and preprocessing to make the main program run faster.
 - Main Program Final takes the DataFrame from the above notebook, and uses Sentiment Analysis + a scoring algorithm to find the top 3 products per meta-category.
 The output is a .csv file which contains the top 3 products for a given meta-category plus relevant metrics.
 We run this program over each meta-category, then concatenate these into one .csv file (Summaries_Combined) the DataFrame Loading and Concatenating notebook.